jlimsy/fruit-pos/README.md

 1. Owner has access to Owner tab in the navigation menu.
 2. Owner access allows the following features:
     - Owner can view all orders.
-- Owner can add new fruits into his inventory.
+    - Owner can add new fruits into fruit inventory.
     - Owner can view Sales Dashboard (in progress)